FAQ

 What is Divorce Mediation?

 Divorce Mediation finds creative ways to share assets and resolve the conflict for a separating couple.
-It is a process with steps, specific techniques and tools.
-It consists of a series of sessions with a mediator to come to an agreement on all issues pertaining to a couple’s separation.
-The final goal is to establish an agreement that the ex-couple can leave with and abide by.
+It is a process with steps, specific techniques, and tools.It consists of a series of sessions with a mediator to come to an agreement on all issues pertaining to a couple’s separation.
+The final goal is to establish an agreement that the ex-couple can live with and abide by.

-The lawyer of your choice will then take the terms in the Memorandum of Understanding that we prepare for you and draft a Separation Agreement (contract), and it may include the applicable: assets and debt, bank accounts, credit cards, credit lines and loans, spousal support, child support, parenting plan, gifts before marriage, inheritance, and pensions.
+The lawyer of your choice will then take the terms in the Memorandum of Understanding that we prepare for you and draft a Separation Agreement (contract), which may include the applicable: assets and debt, bank accounts, credit cards, credit lines and loans, spousal support, child support, parenting plan, gifts before marriage, inheritance, and pensions.

 What is Family Mediation?

 In a neutral and private setting, Family Mediation provides a forum for addressing the subtle and personal issues that often block problem solving.
-The family can resolve their disagreements while preserving their dignity and future family dynamic.
+The family can resolve their disagreements while preserving their dignity and future family dynamics.

 What is Couples Mediation?

 Couples Mediation is a short-term process designed to identify concerns and meet needs to reach agreements that address the problem at hand.
-It is a problem-solving approach for resolving disputes and underlying conflicts that will lead to regained friendship and trust in the relationship.
+It is a problem-solving approach for resolving disputes and underlying conflicts that leads to regained friendship and trust in the relationship.
 It is not marriage counseling or couples therapy.

 In Couples Mediation, we do not spend a lot of time going back to the history or the roots of the conflict.
-Mediation is not positive re-enforcement (although there is nothing wrong with that).
+Mediation is not positive reinforcement (although there is nothing wrong with that).
 By openly discussing the conflict, expectations, and how to manage the conflict, the couple will have better communication.
 The couple will grow in communication skills that will lead them to regain a strong relationship and friendship.

 What Are Perpetual Problems vs. Solvable Problems?